Any questions? Please get in contact, we would love to hear from you.

 An initial site survey is required to evaluate the makeup of the site, this can be done over the phone or in person at site.
 Following this a engineer will visit site to connect a power analyser to the LV supply which will be left of a minimum of one week where upon it will be collected and the data reviewed.
 This will be followed up with a full report and any recommendations.

-What is Surge Protection for?
+Surge Protection FAQs

 Surge protection devices are used to protect sensitive electrical equipment such as computers and control equipment from potentially damaging voltage transients.